Common Challenges When Using SDKs and How to Overcome Them

 How to Overcome It:

-- Audit the SDK: Before integrating an SDK, review its source code (if available) and check for known vulnerabilities.
-Tools like Snyk or OWASP Dependency-Check can help.
+- Audit the SDK: Before integrating an SDK, review its source code (if available) and check for known vulnerabilities using tools like Snyk or OWASP Dependency-Check.

 6. Steep Learning Curve